 Why is age 7 considered the optimal time for screening?

-By the age of 7, the first adult molars erupt, establishing the back bite.
+By the age of 7, the first adult molars erupt, establishing the bite on the back teeth.
 During this time, an orthodontist can evaluate front-to-back and side-to-side tooth relationships.
 For example, the presence of erupting incisors can indicate possible overbite, open bite, crowding or gummy smiles.
 Timely screening increases the chances for a beautiful smile.

 What are the advantages of “interceptive treatment”?